 As we continue to recruit the best and brightest students and the most promising faculty both limited resources for scholarships and fellowships and the strong competition for faculty challenge our efforts.
 Just as accomplished students have the advantage of acceptance to the top tier programs, rising star teacher-scholars have a wide range of professional choices available to them.

 You can make a direct positive impact and a lasting legacy on the architectural education for an undergraduate or a graduate student by creating a scholarship or fellowship to help bridge/close the gap in funding their education.
 Once students have cleared the rigors of admission/cleared the hurdle of admission to Tech, it is vital that we have the resources available for scholarships and fellowships for those with financial need.

-If you would like to make a difference, you can contact Susan Sanders, Director of Development in the College of Architecture to discuss your philanthropic goals at 404 385 7085 or email@example.com.
+If you would like to make a difference, you can contact Susan Sanders, Director of Development in the College of Design to discuss your philanthropic goals at 404 385 7085 or firstname.lastname@example.org.

 The key to the future design of our cities is our students.
 Awarding an undergraduate scholarship or graduate fellowship to these talented and ambitious young people can directly impact their success.
 Competition has never been more fierce and many schools have substantial resources to attract students however you can make a difference by establishing/creating a permanent endowment to fund scholarships or fellowships.

 Both individuals and professional firms can create a lasting legacy in the School and in the lives of students through substantial educational and living support.

 Attracting the most promising, talented and successful faculty—teacher-scholars and practitioners—is vital for our students and for the School.
 The faculty is the driving force in the program through their work in the design studio, the classroom and the professional architectural community.
 Given the collaborative nature of architectural practice, the School realizes the value of partnerships with architecture professionals who could create essential links between the practice of architecture and the School at Georgia Tech.